jaythad13/Mathematikezettelkasten/Topics in Geometry and Topology --- math-145/notes/Loops and homotopies.md

 ##### _proposition:_ homotopy is an equivalence relation

 ###### _proof:_
-is left to the homework
+is left to the [[Topics in Geometry and Topology --- math-145/attachments/homework/hw 2/hw 2.pdf|homework]].

 A very useful result is that continuous maps preserve homotopy.